Simeon of Moscow: Biography

-Throughout the 1340s Lithuanian and Swedish military campaigns and internal political disarray decreased the influence of the Novgorod Republic.
+Throughout the 1340s, Lithuanian and Swedish military campaigns and internal political disarray decreased the influence of the Novgorod Republic.
 Simeon, whose title of Grand Prince obliged him to protect Novgorod, was reluctant to do so, as if expecting the weakened republic to collapse for his own benefit.
 In 1347, when Novgorodians called for help against the Swedes, Simeon dispatched his brother Ivan and Constantine of Rostov; the envoys refused to fight for the Novgorodians.
 Simeon himself was busy with offsetting the Lithuanians' influence in the Horde, meanwhile harboring two renegade Lithuanian princes as potential claimants to the Lithuanian crown.
 He manipulated Jani Beg into believing that increasing Lithuanian influence had become the most important threat to the Horde.
 Jani Beg eventually concurred with Simeon's envoys (of Mongolian ethnicity) and extradited Lithuanian envoys to Simeon's mercy.
 Simeon preferred to sign a truce with Algirdas, releasing the prisoners and securing marriages between Lithuanian princes and Russian brides.
 The marriage of pagan Algirdas to Orthodox Uliana of Tver, unlawful from the viewpoint of the church, was nevertheless approved by Theognostus; it gave birth to Jogaila.

-In 1351–1352 Simeon raised arms against Algirdas over control of small towns in Smolensk area.
+In 1351–1352, Simeon raised arms against Algirdas over control of small towns in the Smolensk area.
 This conflict, again, did not develop into an open war as Algirdas preferred negotiations to fighting.
 Although the first round of talks was broken by Lithuanians, Simeon secured the disputed towns for Moscow.
 This campaign was his last act of Simeon's life.

 The Black Death was recorded in present-day southern Russia and Ukraine as early as 1346.
-It hit Scandinavia in 1349, Pskov in the beginning of 1352 and Novgorod in August 1352; by the end of the year two thirds of Pskov were reported dead.
+It hit Scandinavia in 1349, Pskov at the beginning of 1352 and Novgorod in August 1352; by the end of the year, two-thirds of Pskov were reported dead.
 The same pattern repeated in Lithuania and north-eastern Russia.
 In 1353 plague arrived in Moscow, killing Theognostus, Simeon, his two sons, Simeon Simeonovich, Ivan Simeonovich and his brother Andrey who survived Simeon by six weeks.

 Before his death in 1353, Simeon took monastic vows and took the name of Sozont.
 He installed Alexis as Metropolitan of Moscow, successor to the late Theognostus, and secured a profitable estate for Maria.
-Simeon’s will is considered to be the first usage of paper in Russia, as parchment was used previously.
+Simeon's will is considered to be the first usage of paper in Russia, as parchment was used previously.

 Simeon is buried in the Archangel Cathedral of the Moscow Kremlin.